-Black bean curry?
-Yes indeedy.
+Anyone for creamy black bean curry?
 This delicious vegan recipe began as an experiment a while back that turned out really, really well.
+Featuring store cupboard ingredients and flavourful spices, it provides a quick and easy weeknight dinner that's dairy-free, gluten-free, and high in protein.

-Featuring store cupboard ingredients and flavourful spices, this curry is a great one to put together on a busy weeknight.
 While this recipe includes red pepper and spinach, you could swap these out for anything you like and add some chilli if you prefer a bit of heat.
+I'm a big fan of using homemade cashew cream for that creamy consistency, but it'll also work with coconut milk.

 For more legume-based curry recipes, check out this vegan chana masala (chickpeas), vegan rajma masala (kidney beans), sweet potato dal (red lentils), and chickpea biryani.